Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Amy Dowden

-Former Royal Marine JJ Chalmers shall be taking over a model new problem with Strictly Come Dancing.
-He advised Lorraine Kelly he was “all the time on the lookout for a problem, all the time trying to push myself out of my consolation zone” – and Strictly will definitely do this!
-Evaluating the dance ground to his navy expertise, he shared: “That is utterly off the chart and so it’s going to be an enormous problem however I’m actually wanting ahead to studying one thing new.”
+Former Royal Marine JJ Chalmers will likely be taking over a model new problem with Strictly Come Dancing.
+He informed Lorraine Kelly he was “at all times on the lookout for a problem, at all times trying to push myself out of my consolation zone” – and Strictly will definitely do this!
+Evaluating the dance ground to his army expertise, he shared: “That is fully off the chart and so it’s going to be an enormous problem however I’m actually wanting ahead to studying one thing new.”

 Invoice Bailey